Skip to main content

 Let’s take a look at some of the critical research that recorded the status of DevOps adoption trend over the period:

-- 2018 State of DevOps Report: 2018 saw an 18 percent rise in DevOps implementation over the previous year, and 53 percent of the survey reported demand for faster release as the major driver for DevOps adoption.
-While 60 percent reported fast-paced application development, 80 percent reported faster recovery and ease in maintenance as one of the key DevOps benefits.
+• 2018 State of DevOps Report: Implementation of DevOps increased 18 percent in 2018 compared to the previous year, and 53 percent of the survey respondents reported demand for faster release as the major driver for DevOps adoption.
+While 60 percent reported fast-paced application development, 80 percent reported faster recovery and ease in maintenance as key DevOps benefits.
 Docker, Slack, and GitHub emerged as the most popular DevOps tools.

 In Conclusion